anebz/cloud/Accreditations/aws_solutions_associate.md

 Aurora Global db is designed for globally distributed apps.
 It supports storage-based replication (RPO) with a latency of <1s.
 If there's an unplanned outage, one of the secondary regions you assigned can be promoted to read and write capabilities (RPO) in <1min.

+* Reader endpoint: load-balances each connection request among the Aurora replicas
+* Cluster/writer endpoint: connects to the primary db instance, used for write operations

 ### X.Y.
 RDS

 If an instance of RDS in 1 AZ fails very often, enable Multi-AZ deployment, which has synchronous replication.
 Making a snapshot allows a backup, but it doesn't provide immediate availability in case of AZ failure.

 In a Multi-AZ db if the primary db fails, the canonical name record (CNAME) switches from the primary to standby instance.

+RDS has storage autoscaling to scale storage capacity with zero downtime.

+* ElastiCache: caches database query results

 ### X.Y.
 EBS